I’m one of those people who closes their eyes when they eat.

 Where I’ve been

-I’ve travelled through many countries including Greece, France, Italy, Germany, Cuba, Australia and spent two summer working on an archaeological dig in Turkey.
+I’ve travelled through many countries including China, Greece, France, Thailand, Germany, Cuba and Australia and spent three summers working on an archaeological dig in Turkey.
 I have amazing restaurant karma and can spot a local gem in a second.
 If I could live anywhere it would be northern France — my affinity for wine and bread supports this.

 Where I’m going

-In Spring 2017, I’m heading to Thailand, and spending the summer working on the dig in Turkey.
-I hope to visit Croatia and more of Greece this summer.
+I’m headed to Tuscany for two weeks in May and hoping to visit Japan and Bali in the fall.
 My dream destination is Tibet, while India and Nepal are high on the list.